Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Conclusions

-It is worth noting that our construction of the non-closed-form scalar charge differs from the one presented in Ref.~\cite{Ortin:2024emt} for the particular coupling $f(\phi)=e^{-\phi}$ and in absence of the axion field.
-There, the authors promote the constant coupling $\alpha'$ to a field $\ell_s(x)$ and adding a $3$--form Lagrange–multiplier $C$ enforcing the constraint $d\ell_s=0$, thereby endowing the theory with global symmetries whose Noether $3$--currents are closed on-shell.
-Then, in a stationary background the $2$--form scalar charge is closed on-shell since it is defined as the contraction of a Killing vector $k$ of the global Noether current, and there is no bulk contribution.
-By contrast, in this work we follow a procedure based on the equations of motion: contracting the scalar equation of motion with $\imath_k$ and reorganizing terms yields on-shell $d\mathbf{Q}[k]=\mathcal{W}_k$, with $\mathcal{W}_k=-2\,d \partial_\phi f(\phi)\wedge P^{ab}_{k}\,\tilde R_{ab}$, which makes manifest the gravitational scalar source that appears in scalarized black hole models and reproducing Prabhu’s observation in Ref.~\cite{Prabhu:2018aun} that is, without shift symmetry, a bulk term remains.
+It is worth noting that our construction of the non-closed-form scalar charge differs from the one presented in Ref.~\cite{Ortin:2024emt} for the particular coupling $f(\phi)=e^{-\phi}$ and in the absence of the axion field.
+There, the authors promote the constant coupling $\alpha'$ to a dynamical field $\ell_s(x)$ and add a $3$--form Lagrange–multiplier $C$ enforcing the constraint $d\ell_s=0$, thereby endowing the theory with global symmetries whose Noether $3$--currents are closed on-shell.
+Then, in a stationary background the $2$--form scalar charge is closed on-shell since it is constructed as the contraction of a Killing vector $k$ of the global Noether current, and there is no bulk contribution.
+By contrast, in this work we follow a procedure based on the equations of motion: contracting the scalar equation of motion with $\imath_k$ and reorganizing terms yields on-shell $d\mathbf{Q}[k]=-\tfrac{1}{4\pi}\mathcal{W}_k$, which makes manifest the gravitational scalar contribution that appears in scalarized black hole models and reproduces Prabhu’s observation in Ref.~\cite{Prabhu:2018aun} that is, without shift symmetry, a bulk term remains.

-Regarding the generalized Komar charge for EsGB theories, we observed that in general this charge will not be closed.
-The Smarr formula then acquires a volume integral contribution, consisting in the sum of the bulk term $\mathcal{W}_k$ together with another term $\mathcal{Y}_k$, both proportional to the exterior derivative of the coupling function.
-In the particular case for $f(\phi) = e^{-\phi}$, the generalized Komar charge will be closed on-shell and will result in a Smarr formula fully defined by surface integrals.
+Regarding the generalized Komar charge for EsGB theories, we observed that in general this charge will have a bulk contribution.
+The Smarr formula then acquires a volume integral encoded in the conjugate thermodynamic potential to $\alpha'$, consisting in the term $\mathcal{Y}_k$ proportional to the exterior derivative of the coupling function.
+In the particular case $f(\phi) = e^{2\phi}$, the Smarr formula will be fully defined by surface integrals.